tytydraco/yessleep/out/Ever_since_I_woke_up_from_surgery_everyone_tells_me_that_Im_married_to_a_man_Ive_never_met_Part_2.md

 “Then *what do I do*?”
 I pleaded.

 Jean’s response made little sense to me.
-“To defeat Grouse…shatter the illusions that give him his power.
+“To defeat Grousel…shatter the illusions that give him his power.
 Only then will he be vulnerable.
 I left an athame with Emma that might-”

 “I don’t understand.
 How-”